-Dr Louise McCusker (DBT Therapist/Clinical Psychologist), Anne Francis (DBT Therapist/Registered Nurse) Holly Markwick (DBT Therapist / Social Worker) and Rebekah Fisher (DBT Therapist / Mental Health Nurse) work and process information as part of the therapy services offered under the organisation name Brighter Horizons Brighton.
+Dr Louise McCusker (DBT Therapist/Clinical Psychologist), Anne Francis (DBT Therapist/Registered Nurse) Holly Markwick (DBT Therapist / Social Worker) and Rebekah Fisher (DBT Therapist / Mental Health Nurse) work and Katy Stafford (DBT Therapist / Mental Health Nurse) are each data controllers for their own clinical data.
+Brighter Horizons Brighton is a trading name only and data is controlled by individual practitioners as part of their independent therapy work as sole traders.
 This privacy information explains how we use any information we collect about you either in person or from our website.
-All information obtained will be processed by the data controllers Louise McCusker, Anne Francis, Holly Markwick or Rebekah Fisher, Brighter Horizons Brighton, 18a Clermont Road, Brighton, BN1 6SG who are all registered with the ICO.
-Your data controller will be the person (Anne.
-Louise, Holly or Rebekah) who makes direct contact with you following an enquiry about our services.
+All information obtained will be processed by the data controllers who are the individual therapist practitioner providing independent therapy services as part of the trading name Brighter Horizons Brighton.
+Each therapist is registered with the ICO and is a data controller.
+Your data controller will be the person who makes direct contact with you following an enquiry about our services.

 What information do we collect and why?

-Information is only obtained directly from you to enable contact with you, your GP or next of kin in order to maintain your safety or follow up between sessions (according to statutory obligations).
+Once you have been allocated a therapist, information will only be obtained directly from you to enable contact with you, your GP or next of kin in order to maintain your safety or follow up between sessions (according to statutory obligations).
 Information obtained is limited and proportional and never shared with third parties for marketing or advertising purposes.
 Information will only be shared in exceptional circumstances when your safety or the safety of others is deemed a significant risk.
 In these instances, we endeavour to inform you before any information is shared and information is only shared with organisations directly involved in your care (GP/insurance company) or emergency healthcare services.
 Information (such as your name, age and diagnosis) may be shared in the context of supervision in accordance with professional responsibilities to ensure safe and effective practise.

 Information that we collect includes personal or sensitive information such as:

 The lawful basis for data processing your information falls under the legitimate interests category of the General Data Protection Regulation (GDPR, 2018).
-We need the information we collect to provide you with the best possible psychological interventions and treatment.
-We routinely collect special category data (information about you that is sensitive and requires greater safeguards in place such as your diagnosis or sexual orientation).
+Practitioners need the information collected to provide you with the best possible psychological interventions and treatment.
+Practitioners routinely collect special category data (information about you that is sensitive and requires greater safeguards in place such as your diagnosis or sexual orientation).
 Special category data is collected under article 9 (2) of the GDPR which states that such data may be collected for the provision of health treatment.
-We cannot effectively offer you treatment without this information.
+Practitioners cannot effectively offer you treatment without this information.

 How we store information about you and for how long

-We keep information about you only for the time in which we need to.
-Data on the work we carried out will be kept for up to 7 years, in accordance with professional indemnity obligations (in the case of a child or young person, records are kept for up to 7 years after their 18th birthday).
-Where this is not necessary, data will be destroyed upon conclusion of your work with Louise or Anne.
+Practitioners keep information about you only for the time in which we need to.
+Data on the work carried out will be kept for up to 7 years, in accordance with professional indemnity obligations (in the case of a child or young person, records are kept for up to 7 years after their 18th birthday).
+Where this is not necessary, data will be destroyed upon conclusion of your work with the individual practitioner.

 Rights and complaints